Adversarial Examples in the Physical World: A Survey: Confront Physical Adversarial Examples

 \subsection{Defend against PAEs}

 Since the physical adversarial examples pose significant threats to real-world applications, researchers have been making great efforts to defend against these dangerous examples to prevent models from murdering.
 Generally, a defense technique could be regarded and defined as a strategy that is able to alleviate the risks from both digital and physical attacks.

 Technically, digital adversarial defenses have limited differences from physical adversarial defenses.
 However, the physical world attacks urge the corresponding defenses to consider more about the real scenarios and applications.
 In this paper, a preferred perspective to categorize the adversarial defenses is to distinguish them via the object that the defending methods aim at.
 To be specific, the adversarial defenses could be categorized into data-end defenses and model-end defenses, the former aims to remove the adversarial noises or eliminate the effects of adversarial noises, and the latter aims to enhance the robustness of the models themselves.
-An overview of the defense strategies against physical adversarial examples can be found in Figure \ref{fig:mindmap-defense}.
-The corresponding publications that this paper has surveyed are listed in Table \ref{tab:defensetable}.